maitra/Visual-Information-Fidelity---Python3/README.md

 gcc -shared -o wrapConv.so convolve.o edges.o wrap.o

 ## Usage
 Let imref and imdist denote reference and distorted images respectively.
-Furhter, let sigmasq be the noise variance, and M be the size of the block (to give a MxM block).
+Further, let sigmasq be the noise variance, and M be the size of the block (to give a MxM block).
 Then the VIF value is calculated as
 VIF = vifvec(imref, imdist, sigmasq, M)